cedx/php-minifier/README.md

 );
 ```

-The plugin needs the file paths, so you should specify the `read` option to `false` when providing the file list, and you should not have any other plugin before it.
+The plugin only needs the file paths, so you should specify the `read` option to `false` when providing the file list, and you should not have any other plugin before it.

 ## Options
-The plugin relies on the availability of the [PHP](http://php.net) executable on the target system.
+The plugin relies on the availability of the [PHP](http://php.net) executable on the target system: it requires a version **5.5 or later**.
 By default, the plugin will use the `php` binary found on the system path.

 If the plugin cannot find the default `php` binary, or if you want to use a different one, you can provide the path to the `php` executable using the `binary` option: